-- More than one million rifampicin-susceptible and isoniazid-resistant TB (Hr-TB) cases (11% of all incident TB cases). - 3.3% of new cases and 17% of previously treated cases, with multidrug-resistant TB (MDR-TB) g and rifampicin-resistant TB (RR-TB) h representing 410,000 cases and 160,000 deaths.
+- More than one million rifampicin-susceptible and isoniazid-resistant TB (Hr-TB) cases (11% of all incident TB cases)[3]. - 3.3% of new cases and 17% of previously treated cases, with multidrug-resistant TB (MDR-TB)a and rifampicin-resistant TB (RR-TB)b representing 410,000 cases and 160,000 deaths[2].

-In Eastern Europe and Central Asia, TB incidence is lower than in Southeast Asia and Africa, but up to 30% of new and 65% of retreatment cases exhibit rifampicin-resistance.
+In Eastern Europe and Central Asia, TB incidence is lower than in Southeast Asia and Africa, but up to 30% of new and 65% of retreatment cases exhibit rifampicin-resistance[3].